agentmorris/MegaDetector/megadetector.md

 ### If you already know about Python stuff...

-This section is largely intended for users who have not previously run lots of Python code.
+This page is largely intended for users who have not previously run lots of Python code.
 If you already know how Python environments work, you may want to skip the rest of this page and use the [MegaDetector Python package](https://pypi.org/project/megadetector/) (pip install megadetector).
 There are examples on the package home page, and the package is documented [here](https://megadetector.readthedocs.io/).

 If you are new to Python, you are in the right place, read on.